Open Secrets

 For comments, click or visit this page.
 Truth will be out.

-Author’s note: “Language appeared to complement the limitations of human memory; the following statements have been recorded as they align with that purpose.
+Author’s note: “Language appeared as a complement to the limitations of human memory; the following statements have been recorded as they align with that purpose.
 Thus, the statements have only one aim which is to serve as a record.

 The statements are not products of conceptual thought but can become products of conceptual thought depending on who reads or hears them.
 Anyone who relies on the aggregates in order to understand what is true is making use of conceptual thought.”